 The first step is to reframe the way you think about conflict.
 Of course, the word carries a negative connotation, but there’s a potential for conflict to occur any time you have two different viewpoints.
 In addition, you want to encourage many different opinions to have a well-rounded team.
 Thus, the chance of conflict cropping up is high.

 But conflict doesn’t have to be a bad thing.
 Employees need you to bring up hard truths.
-Too many managers let lousy behavior go on for too long because they’re afraid of conflict, but that’s not fair to the team member who might have no idea they’re making a mistake.
+Too many managers let lousy behavior go on for too long because they’re afraid of conflict, but that’s not fair to the team members who might have no idea they’re making a mistake.
 Nor is it appropriate for the rest of the team to pull the extra weight when the work contains errors.

 When done right, conflict can be explored through clear communication.
 As a leader, it’s your job to model this for your team because it should go both ways.
 You want your team to speak up if you’re doing something wrong, and likewise, you absolutely must address mistakes your teammates continually make.

 You’re responsible for your team; they look to you for guidance.
 The goal is to have an open dialogue that both parties can trust to be truthful and kind.
-It might be uncomfortable at first to have tough conversations with your employees, but they need to trust you to take action when needed.
+It might be uncomfortable at first to have tough conversations with your employees, but they need to trust you to take action when necessary.

 Coach Dave